seamusdemora/PiFormulae/Bluetooth-AudioForBookwormLite.md

 pi       pts/0        -3386239902218585523 (192.168.1.209)
 ```

-And now, you may `logout` if you wish, and your music will continue to play!
+Once you see your user listed on `tty1`, you may `logout` if you wish, and your music will continue to play!

 ## Build and configure `bluez-alsa` under 'bookworm Lite'

-If you're *considering your options* for a Bluetooth audio setup, the most important thing to consider wrt `bluez-alsa` is that ***it is not available as an `apt` package***.
-IOW, you must download the source files, and build (compile) `bluez-alsa`.
+If you're *considering your options* for a Bluetooth audio setup, the most important thing to consider wrt `bluez-alsa` (as described in this recipe) is that *it's not available *as-is* in `apt` package format*.
+IOW, what we cover here requires you download the source files, and build (compile & install) `bluez-alsa`.

 This is not as difficult as it may sound!
 But it's *probably* a bit more challenging than installing `pipewire`.
 Here's a rough outline on how to approach this: